 There is the standard format for most foods.
 You need to label for energy, protein, fat, saturated fat, carbohydrates, sugars and sodium.
 The levels need to be specified as per serve and per unit quantity.
 If you make nutrient claims or health claims, then you need to add in other nutrition information depending on the claim made.

-The foods that need to be labelled for foods or products of the foods – cereals containing gluten (wheat, rye, barley, oats, triticale and hybridised strains), crustacea, egg, fish, milk, peanuts, soybeans, sesame seeds, tree nuts, lupin and added sulphites at concentrations of 10mg/kg or more.
+The foods that need to be labelled for foods or products of the foods – cereals containing gluten, crustacea and molluscs, egg, fish, milk, peanuts, soybeans, sesame seeds, some tree nuts, lupin and added sulphites at concentrations of 10mg/kg or more.
 These are the allergens that are more problematic for people in Australia, so it is these that need to be labelled where the food products are, or contain, these ingredients.
 New allergen labelling requirements were implemented February 2021.
 The new requirements specify how to label allergens in both the ingredient list and the summary statement which is now mandatory.
 All foods for sale must be labelled to the new requirements by 25 February 2024.